Joseph Powathil: Early life

 Powathil was born in the hamlet of Kurumbanadom, near Chanaganacherry, British India.
 He was known as Pappachan in his childhood, and was officially known as P. J. Joseph.
 He went to school at Holy Family LP School and St. Peter's UP School, and then at St. Berchmans’ High School in Changanacherry.
 He attended St. Berchmans' College, Changanacherry for a B.A.
 Economics and Loyola College, Chennai from which he received an M.A. in economics.

 Priestly ministry

-Powathil did his seminary studies in St. Thomas Seminary Changanacherry and Papal Seminary Pune.
+Powathil did his seminary studies in St. Thomas Seminary Changanacherry and Papal Seminary, Pune.
 He was ordained priest on 3 October 1962.
 He was appointed auxiliary bishop of Changanacherry (Titular Bishop of Caesarea Philippi) on 29 January 1972, despite having little Episcopal experience, and was consecrated by Pope Paul VI on 13 February 1972.
 On 26 February 1977, a new diocese was created under the name Kanjirappally, splitting the Changanacherry archdiocese.
 Bishop Powathil was transferred there as the first bishop.
 He served the new diocese for nine years.
-He rose to become archbishop and returned to Changanacherry on 16 November 1985, succeeding Mar Antony Padiyara.
+He rose to become archbishop and returned to Changanacherry on 16 November 1985, succeeding Antony Padiyara.